clarkalinsob/laravel-github-api/README.md

 ```

 ### Log File
-You can check for the logs on /storage/logs/laravel.logs
+You can check for the logs on `/storage/logs/laravel.logs`
 ### Testing the Endpoints
-For postman, you need to have a headers to have a successful request.
+For postman, you need to have headers to have a successful request.
 Please enter this `key` `value` pair on your headers.
 ```
 Authorization: Bearer {token}
 Accept: application/json